June 28, 2021

 I use the Vaus name and not the actor, Bill Williams, who portrays him.
 Another B-movie regular, Douglas Kennedy, joins the male lead ranks as an underworld boss.
 The least-known, Georgia Lee, as Vaus' wife, is the weakest acting link.
 A "criminal casting call" was sent out to snag the usual suspects.
 Paul Picerni is once again hooked up with the mob as is Eric Roman.
 Even Stanley Clements works his way into the ranks.
 He becomes instrumental in Vaus's plan to delay horse-race betting results, giving both a guaranteed race winner.
 Going behind Kennedy's back to do it is not wise.
 Carmichael's military march composition during the horse-race segment is astonishingly misplaced.

 Vaus is released early but his incarceration results in a demotion from Captain to Private.
 His deception begins when he buys cheap knock-off service medals to pin to his uniform before arriving home.
 He takes no pride in his decision.
 Soon running his own electrical business with a hit-and-miss profit margin, he is hired to fix a lowly doorbell for Kennedy.
 Vaus accidentally discovers someone has planted a hidden mic in the mob boss's home.
 Kennedy slips him a “Franklin” to find out who.
 Vaus's easy money is suspiciously on the rise while his new marriage begins a rapid descent.
 A low point has him working while his wife gives birth to their first child.
-Another empty promise.
+Another empty promise to be there.
 He justifies his illegal wiretapping by working for both the mob and the police.
 That horse-race betting scheme takes a rapid descent as well, with Clements gunned down from behind.
 Vaus is apprehended, beaten, and given an ultimatum.
 One final job in St. Louis.

 Vaus drives his wife to the safety of her mother's home before his trip to Missouri.
 Mysteriously, they appear to be without their now pre-school daughter.
 Lee spots the Graham revival tent and is urged to stop.
 Bible passages and Graham's poignant words seem to be directed specifically toward Vaus.
 He tells his wife it is time to face the [Carmichael] music.
 At life's turning point, he is spiritually guided to accept Christ into his life, relieving his criminal burdens to begin a new life.
 Mustering the courage to face Kennedy about why he is quitting the syndicate presents a tense scene between them.